Updated May 11, 2017

 In 1976, three acres of the southwest corner of the fairgrounds became the temporary home for the Transportation Museum of Alaska.
 The museum, now named the Museum of Alaska Transportation and Industry, moved to its current location in Wasilla in 1992.

 In the early 1980s, major upgrades to the Fair’s electrical, sewer and water systems were made.
 That same year, construction of the Farm Exhibits building began, and the earth that was removed for the building’s foundation was used to build the Borealis Theatre bowl, which hosts the annual Fair concert series.
-In 2015, concert-goers purchased a total of 31,986 tickets to the concert series, which featured one of Garrison Keillor’s final performances before the retirement of the beloved radio host.
+In 2016, concert-goers purchased a total of 26,294 tickets to the concert series.

 Originally, the Farm Exhibits structure was designed to be a multi-purpose arena for Fair-time activities, as well as year-round, non-Fair use.
 Funding for the construction was requested from the state, and completion of the building was to be done in phases.
 However, after the phase one funding was received, the state had no available monies to complete the project, leaving just the skeleton of a building.
 In 2012, the Fair was awarded an $800,000 grant from the State of Alaska for much-needed Farm Exhibits roof improvements.
 The project, which included replacement of the entire 96,000-square-foot roof, as well as necessary structural upgrades for 110 MPH wind load, were completed in fall 2013.